OctopusDeploy/blog/blog/2019-09/bootstrap-tentacle-dsc/index.md

 ## Conclusion

-In this post, I demonstrated how to install and configure a Tentacle machine with one simple script as well as a method for detecting drift.
+In this post, I demonstrated how to install and configure a Tentacle machine with one simple script as well as a method for detecting and correcting drift.
 Using a method like DSC helps to ensure that all of your installations are done consistently.